 - Press

-or

-or
+or A or V button to enter Manual Mode

-button to enter Manual Mode.
+- Press (1) button to enter Thermostatic Mode.

 - Press button to enter Eco Mode.

 NOTE: The set temperature for Thermostatic Mode is the temperature for the on time in Program Mode.
 Changing the Thermostatic Mode set temperature also changes the on time temperature in Program Mode.